ajeliti/capstone-project/README.md

 - Creating a real-time sentiment insight dashboard for online stores.
 This will generate reports based on real-time sentiments analysis, product monitoring, marketing insights and proactive customer service action.

+-Collect data to tailor it for the Kenyan market.